Public Art Masterplan and Policies

 Option 1 - The developer may choose to meet the requirement in whole or in part by making a cash-in-lieu contribution to the Canning Bridge Activity Centre Public Art Fund.

-Full details of the approvals process for developer public art are provided in the City’s Public Art Toolkit
+The approvals process for meeting a Public Art Planning Condition is provided in the City’s Public Art Toolkit

-Developer public art concepts must be approved by the City of South Perth before the City will issue a building permit for construction of the development to commence.
+Developer public art concepts must be approved by the City’s Arts Advisory Group or Cash-in-Lieu payments received before a building permit is issued.

 Related documents